tritonmc/triton-website/docs/concepts/translations.md

 A translation in Triton can be either text or a sign group.
 It represents a single message that can be sent in different languages.

-If you're using local storage, translations live in the `translations` folder.
+If you're using local storage, translations are stored in the `translations` folder.
-Otherwise, they'll live in the `translations` table/collection in your database.
+Otherwise, they are stored in the `translations` table in your database.

 Each translation must be placed inside a collection, which is a group of translations.
 Collections provide a better way to organize translations and to apply settings in bulk.